-The Audit Committee members are Mr. Lafond, Mr. Kendall, Mr. Stultz, and Ms. Wachtel, each of whom is considered an "independent" director for the purposes of the applicable rules of NASDAQ and the SEC.
-The Audit Committee's responsibilities are set forth in its charter, a copy of which is available on VSE's Internet website, www.vsecorp.com.
+The Audit Committee consists of four non-employee directors (Mr. Lafond, Mr. Kendall, Mr. Stultz and Ms. Wachtel), each of whom is considered an "independent" director for the purposes of the applicable rules the SEC and NASDAQ.
+The Audit Committee's responsibilities are set forth in its charter, a copy of which is available on VSE's website, www.vsecorp.com.
 The Board and the Audit Committee believe that the Audit Committee members are and were at the time of the actions described in this report "independent" directors as independence is defined by NASDAQ Rule 4200(a) (15).

-The Audit Committee has implemented the requirements of the Sarbanes-Oxley Act of 2002 and the Marketplace Rules of NASDAQ with respect to the responsibilities of audit committees of public companies.
-Among other matters, the Audit Committee reviews procedures on internal control over financial reporting with management and with the Company's independent registered public accounting firm, and it discussed with the independent registered public accounting firm the adequacy of the Company's internal controls and the overall scope and specific plans for their audit.
+The Audit Committee has implemented the requirements of the Sarbanes-Oxley Act of 2002 and the Marketplace Rules of The NASDAQ Stock Market, Inc. with respect to the responsibilities of audit committees of public companies.
+Among other matters, the Audit Committee reviews procedures on internal control over financial reporting with management and with Ernst & Young, LLP the Company's independent registered public accounting firm.
+The Audit Committee also discussed with EY the Company's internal controls and the overall scope and specific plans for their audit.

-The Audit Committee has reviewed and discussed with management VSE's audited consolidated financial statements as of and for the year ended December 31, 2012, and has discussed with VSE's independent registered accounting firm the matters required to be discussed by Statement on Auditing Standards No. 61, as amended (AICPA, Professional Standards, Vol. 1, AU Section 380), as adopted by the Public Company Accounting Oversight Board in Rule 3200T.
+The Audit Committee has reviewed and discussed with management VSE's audited consolidated financial statements as of and for the year ended December 31, 2014, and has discussed with VSE's independent registered accounting firm the matters required to be discussed by Statement on Auditing Standards No. 61, as amended (AICPA, Professional Standards, Vol. 1, AU Section 380), as adopted by the Public Company Accounting Oversight Board in Rule 3200T.

-The Audit Committee has received and reviewed the written disclosures and the letter from the independent registered public accounting firm required by applicable requirements of the Public Company Accounting Oversight Board regarding the independent auditor's communications with the audit committee concerning independence, and has discussed with the auditors the auditors' independence and considered whether the provision of non-audit services by the auditors is compatible with maintaining their independence.
+The Audit Committee has received and reviewed the written disclosures and the letter from the independent registered accounting firm required by applicable requirements of the Public Company Accounting Oversight Board regarding the independent auditor's communications with the audit committee concerning independence, and has discussed with the auditors the auditors' independence and considered whether the provision of non-audit services by the auditors is compatible with maintaining their independence.

-Based on the foregoing reviews and discussions, the Audit Committee recommended to the Board that the above referenced consolidated financial statements be included in VSE's Annual Report on Form 10-K for the year ended December 31, 2012, for filing with the SEC.
+Based on the foregoing reviews and discussions, the Audit Committee recommended to the Board that the above referenced consolidated financial statements be included in VSE's Annual Report on Form 10-K for the year ended December 31, 2014, for filing with the SEC.

-Audit Committee:
+Audit Committee: James F. Lafond, Chairman

-James F. Lafond, Chairman Clifford M. Kendall Jack C. Stultz Bonnie K. Wachtel
+Chairman Clifford M. Kendall Jack C. Stultz Bonnie K. Wachtel